Privacy Policy

 Prepay Technologies Limited

-What personal data does PPS process?
+What personal data does PPT process?

 • Personal details: full name and date of birth.